photo by Nick Wilkes Photography

 “I did not know what God was calling me toward.
 I only knew that I wanted to follow—even if it meant going out into the unknown prairies of Wisconsin.”

 Rosy Kandathil first came to the community as a Benedictine Sojourner in the fall of 2013, trading the life of New York City for the “unknown prairies of Wisconsin.”
 She has thrived on the prairie and in community, becoming a novice in September, 2014, and making her first profession in September, 2015.
 In New York City Rosy worked as a public defender with the Legal Aid Society for seven years and then as a pastor of contemplative arts with New Life Fellowship Church.
 She is fond of chocolate, coconut and cheese.
-Rosy is currently enrolled at St John’s School of Theology in Collegeville, MN, working toward a Master’s degree in scriptural studies.
+Rosy completed her Master’s degree in scriptural studies at St John’s School of Theology in Collegeville, MN in May, 2017.

 Rosy shares her story: